dgelessus/NAGUS/docs/nagus/about.rst

   The server accepts multiple simultaneous clients, but they can't see each other or interact in-game in any way.

-  * Sending vault change notifications to other clients.
   * Propagating :cpp:class:`plNetMsgGameMessage`\s to other clients.
   * Handling concurrent :cpp:class:`plNetMsgTestAndSet`\s (locking) properly.
   * Multiplayer handling for all the other game server messages that aren't implemented yet.